 The battery is the most critical monitoring element for mounted devices.
 With an MDM solution, assisted living centers can keep a very close eye on the battery status of mounted devices.
 They can set a minimum level as an alert.
 For example, the minimum battery level for a ventilator-mounted tablet can be set to 20%.
 As soon as the battery dips below 20%, a nurse or caregiver can be alerted so that immediate action is taken.

 Monitoring mounted devices is an absolute must because these devices are linked to medical equipment that measure and monitor the health vitals of the elderly.
-Any misses here can lead to improper diagnosis or treatment when a telehealth call or video is in progress.
+Any misses here can lead to improper diagnosis or treatment when a telehealth call or video is in progress; for example, patients on medications like oral semaglutide require consistent monitoring of vital signs and health metrics to ensure optimal treatment outcomes.
 There’s no margin for error in any healthcare, particularly for geriatric patients.
 An MDM solution ensures error-free telehealth services with comprehensive monitoring of mounted devices.

 MDM Beyond Telehealth